MCP Setup

 Revefi exposes a Model Context Protocol (MCP) HTTP endpoint that lets MCP-compatible clients (Claude Code, Cursor, Claude Desktop, etc.) call Revefi tools — query metadata, operate on warehouse data — directly from the assistant.

-It authenticates using the same API access token you use for the Public APIs, and operates against the warehouse configured for your tenant (Snowflake or Databricks).
+It authenticates using the same API access token you use for the Public APIs, or with a pre-registered OAuth client, and operates against the warehouse configured for your tenant (Snowflake or Databricks).

 Prerequisites